UDT-ITF/website/source/api/index.md

 > as simple as possible and discuss mapping to real world examples in the Implementation Notes.
 > How many does it make sense to start with?
 Letter, Journal, Anthology, Play?
 > > MH: Char and token seem fine.
 Things get problematic after that.
 The physical features of the text are ultimately dependant on the physical nature of the artefact (books, scroll, funerary marker, clay tablets, woven strands of thread, etc).
 Using a book-based model is imposing a very particular type of cultural product onto texts that it doesn't apply to.
 Would 'surface' perhaps be a slightly better term?
 It certainly would avoid the problems mentioned in my next comment further down.
+> > MH: Can we add another keyword to reflect request that would be made via points defined within the document itself (e.g. xml:id values on elements in a TEI).
+This would allow for `head1,p27` (start at the header with xml:id head1 and go to the end of the page identified p27).
+> > BTW, What would happen if you were to say that you wanted to start at `head1` and go for the next x words or chars.
+Is it even possible to use a mixed mode like that?

 ### 2.6 Fragment
 The fragment parameter specifies the text fragment to be returned as a result of invoking the